 Activity II: Key Figures

-Instructions: This activity gives students the opportunity to learn about the key figures involved in the Tinker v.
+Instructions: This activity gives students the opportunity to learn about key figures involved in the Tinker v.
 Des Moines case.
-Divide the class into small groups and have them discuss the figures on our Key Figures page and the downloadable PDF with more information.
-Have the groups review the pictures from Mary Beth Tinker’s recent visit to Rutgers as well as the Daily Targum article about her visit .
-Have students answer and think through the discussion questions and then share their answers and thoughts with the whole class.
+Divide the class into small groups and have them discuss the figures on our Key Figures page that include downloadable PDFs with more information.
+Have the groups review Mary Beth Tinker’s visit to Rutgers, and have students answer the discussion questions.
+When finished, they can share their responses with the whole class.

 - Who were the key figures involved in this case?

 - What can we learn from the students?

 - What can we learn from the justices?

 When speaking to Rutgers students, Mary Beth Tinker said: “Maybe I could tell these kids about that case and my experience of speaking up, and then I could encourage them to speak up because young people are so powerful when they advocate for themselves.”